TheProlog/prolog_minitest_matchers/README.md

 ### Notes on Implementation

 Attentive readers may note the strong similarity between these three expectations.
 They would be right; although the use cases differ in important ways, the implementation details that set each apart from the others have been reduced to a minimum, as inspecting the code itself will reveal.
 See some room for improvement?
 Great!
 Open an issue and let's talk about it!

+**Important:** This Gem no longer supports versions of the `dry-types` Gem prior to Version 0.8.0, when the `dry-struct` Gem was extracted and published separately.
+The class names for structs and value objects have changed (from `Dry::Types::Struct` and `Dry::Types::Value` to `Dry::Struct` and `Dry::Struct::Value` respectively), and thus version 0.4.0 of *this* Gem represents a breaking change from what was published before.

 ## Errata